 Compilations of TV commercials from the past, straight from the VHS that recorded them.
 I like to put it in the background.

 Massive amount of tutorials, mostly about mathematics, coding or programming.
-Great to get a quick idea of how some of that stuff work.
+Great to get a broad idea of how some of that stuff work.

 His Down the Rabbit Hole series is kind of mesmerizing but the subject matter can sometimes be disconcerting.